 While district judges have jurisdiction to hear any type of case that is authorized to be filed in the District Court, their calendars are almost entirely made up of cases involving the most serious criminal cases (felonies) and civil cases in which the amount of money in dispute exceeds $10,000.
 Contractual disputes, medical malpractice, and personal injury cases arising from automobile accidents are common types of civil cases that district judges decide.
 District judges also hear appeals from decisions made by magistrate judges.

 The number of judges to serve in each of the seven judicial districts and their salaries are determined by the Idaho legislature.
-Currently there are 42 district judges serving the state of Idaho, eleven of whom are in the Fourth Judicial District.
+Currently there are 45 district judges serving the state of Idaho, 11 of whom are in the Fourth Judicial District.
 Additionally, a judge who leaves office or retires may be designated as a senior judge by the Idaho Supreme Court and may be assigned to hear cases in any of the seven judicial districts.

 To be qualified as a district judge in Idaho, an individual must be 30 years of age, a United States citizen, admitted to practice law for at least ten years, admitted to practice law in the state of Idaho, and must have resided within the judicial district for one year preceding his or her election.

-When the legislature approves a new district judge position or when an existing district judge position becomes vacant, the Idaho Judicial Council submits to the Governor a list of not less than two nor more than four names of those applicants who are determined to be the best qualified.
+When the legislature approves a new district judge position or when an existing district judge position becomes vacant midterm, the Idaho Judicial Council submits to the Governor a list of not less than two nor more than four names of those applicants who are determined to be the best qualified.
 From this list of nominees, the Governor appoints one of them to fill the district judge position.

 Administrative District Judge